MicrosoftDocs/azure-docs/articles/storsimple/storsimple-configure-backup-target-veeam.md

 For the solution to perform optimally, we recommend that you follow these networking best practices:

 -   The link that connects your StorSimple tiering to Azure must meet your bandwidth requirements.
-Achieve this by applying the necessary the Quality of Service (QoS) level to your infrastructure switches to match your recovery point objective (RPO) and recovery time objective (RTO) SLAs.
+Achieve this by applying the necessary Quality of Service (QoS) level to your infrastructure switches to match your RPO and recovery time objective (RTO) SLAs.
 -   Maximum Azure Blob storage access latencies should be around 80 ms.

 ### Deploy StorSimple